Ignace Reiss

 An NKVD team assassinated him on 4 September 1937 near Lausanne, Switzerland, a few weeks after he declared his defection in a letter addressed to Joseph Stalin.
-He was a lifelong friend of Walter Krivitsky; his assassination influenced the timing and method of Whittaker Chambers' defection a few months later.
+He was a lifelong friend of Walter Krivitsky; his assassination influenced the timing and method of Whittaker Chambers's defection a few months later.

 Background

 Reiss was born Nathan Markovich Poreckij in 1899 in Podwołoczyska (today Pidvolochysk), then in Galicia, Austria-Hungary (now Ukraine).
 His mother was a Lithuanian Jew but his father was not Jewish.

 Their father had Nathan and Nathan's elder brother educated in Lwow (now Lviv), the provincial capital.
 There, he formed lifelong friendships with several other boys, all of whom would become committed Communist spies.
 These included Kalyniak, Willy Stahl, Berchtold Umansky ("Brun"), his brother Mikhail Umansky ("Misha," later "Ilk"), Fedia (later "Fedin"), and the young Walter Krivitsky (born Samuel Ginsberg).

 During World War I, the friends traveled when they could to Vienna, where they gathered around Fedia and his girlfriend Krusia.
 The name Krusia (also "Kruzia") became a codename between these friends in later years.
 Reiss also visited Leipzig, Germany, to meet, fatefully, German Socialist Gertrude Schildbach, who would later conspire in his assassination.
 He earned a degree from the Faculty of Law, University of Vienna.